Sesame Street international co-productions

 Sesame Street international co-productions are adaptations of the American educational children's television series Sesame Street but tailored to the countries in which they are produced.
 Shortly after the debut of Sesame Street in the United States in 1969, television producers, teachers, and officials of several countries approached the show's producers and the executives of the Children's Television Workshop (CTW), renamed Sesame Workshop (SW) in 2000, about the possibility of airing international versions of Sesame Street.
 Creator Joan Ganz Cooney hired former CBS executive Michael Dann to field offers to produce versions of the show in other countries.

-The producers of these shows developed them using a variant on the CTW model, a flexible model of production based upon the experiences of the creators and producers of the U.S. show.
+The producers of these shows developed them using a variant on the CTW model, a flexible model of production based upon the experiences of the creators and producers of the American show.
 The model consisted of the combination of producers and researchers working together on the show, the development of a unique curriculum, and extensive test screening of the shows.
 The shows came to be called co-productions, and they contained original sets, characters, and curriculum goals.
 Different co-productions were produced, depending upon each country's needs and resources.
 They included both dubbed versions of the American show and versions created, developed, and produced in each country that reflected their needs, educational priorities, and culture.
-For example, the first HIV-positive Muppet, Kami, from the South African co-production Takalani Sesame, was created in 2003 to address the epidemic of AIDS in South Africa, and was met with controversy in the U.S. By 2006, there were 20 co-productions in countries all over the world.
-In 2001, there were more than 120 million viewers of all international versions of Sesame Street, and by the U.S. show's 40th anniversary in 2009, they were seen in more than 140 countries.
+For example, the first HIV-positive Muppet, Kami, from the South African co-production Takalani Sesame, was created in 2003 to address the epidemic of AIDS in South Africa, and was met with controversy in the United States.
+By 2006, there were 20 co-productions in countries all over the world.
+In 2001, there were more than 120 million viewers of all international versions of Sesame Street, and by the American show's 40th anniversary in 2009, they were seen in more than 140 countries.